pacifics/PassDao/README.md

 - Update Project Description (for the project manager).

-- Update recipient and withdraw: allows the contractors using the smart contract as an account manager with deposits and withdrawals.
+- Update recipient and withdraw: allows the contractors using their smart contract as an account manager with deposits and withdrawals.

 - Set a new proposal: every contractor can offer to sell products or execute services.
 Payments to the contractors are done with ethers and step by step.